Employment and Training Administration, Labor.

 During the early 1950's, Congress enacted three special laws authorizing the admission of a certain number of “foreign workers skilled in sheepherding” for many of these jobs.
 Special privileges were granted with respect to the issuance of visas which enabled the foreign workers to gain entry into the U.S. on an expedited basis, provided that they were otherwise admissible into the U.S. for permanent residence.

-During 1955 and 1956, the House Judiciary Committee (Committee), in response to requests from sheep ranchers, undertook an investigation to examine allegations that a number of foreign sheepherders and goatherders admitted under the special laws were leaving sheepherding shortly after arriving in the U.S., and were instead employed in other industries and occupations.
+During 1955 and 1956, the House Judiciary Committee (Committee), in response to requests from sheep ranchers, undertook an investigation to examine allegations that a number of Start Printed Page 47257foreign sheepherders and goatherders admitted under the special laws were leaving sheepherding shortly after arriving in the U.S., and were instead employed in other industries and occupations.

 The Committee's investigation substantiated many of these allegations.
 In a report issued on February 14, 1957, the Committee stated that American employers and the sheep raising industry had not fully benefitted from the services of foreign sheepherders, as was intended by the special legislation.
 The Committee recommended that no additional special legislation be enacted to admit foreign sheepherders and also that the future importation of foreign sheepherders be governed by the H-2 temporary worker provisions of the INA and administered by the Immigration and Naturalization Service (INS) (now, USCIS) and the Department.
 H.R.
 Rep. No. 67, 85th Cong., 1st Session (1957).